Jiu zixing: Origin

-Classifications
+Standardizations

 Kangxi Dictionary

 The Kangxi Dictionary is viewed as a standardization of jiu zixing and its character forms are referenced by multiple standards.
 In Taiwan it can generally mean jiu zixing.
 This name may also refer to the computer font TypeLand 康熙字典體.
 The Kangxi Dictionary has a few taboo words, such as 燁 and 玄, which should be corrected in current use.